Gifts to UW-Madison and the City of Madison

 They are possibly best remembered, however, for their donation of $19,500 to transform Monona Bay, by all accounts an unbearable cesspool and general eyesore, into Brittingham Park.
 This contribution was made around the same time that Daniel Tenney, George Burrows, and William Vilas made similar donations.
 All told, the four men gave nearly $110,000 to purchase 146 acres of land that remain the backbone of Madison’s existing park system.

 Thomas’s will stipulated sizeable gifts to both UW-Madison and the city of Madison.
-The UW gift created the Brittingham Fund, which to this day has provided sponsorship to artists, writers, and researchers.
+The UW gift created the Brittingham Wisconsin Trust, which to this day has provided sponsorship to artists, writers, and researchers.

 The fund donated a million dollars to help build the Elvehjem Center (now called the Chazen Museum of Art), which includes the Brittingham Gallery.
 Guided by representatives of the three branches of the family, the fund continues to support such initiatives as the Brittingham Poetry Prize.